Stuart Bannigan

-Stuart Bannigan (born 17 September 1992) is a Scottish professional footballer who plays for Scottish Championship club Partick Thistle.
-A product of the club's youth setup, Bannigan played his first professional season on loan at the then Scottish Second Division side Ayr United.
+Stuart Bannigan (born 17 September 1992) is a Scottish professional footballer who plays for Ayr United.
+A product of the club's youth setup, Bannigan spent 15 years at Partick Thistle.
 He also played for the Scotland U21 team.

 Career

 Partick Thistle

 Bannigan signed permanently for the Partick Thistle youth development team, full-time, in May 2009, following a period of trialling prior to a full-time contract. playing in the U17s side, Bannigan made his first team debut as a substitute on 24 July 2010 against Clyde in the Scottish Challenge Cup.
 He went on to make his league debut for Partick Thistle on 11 September 2010 against Stirling in the Scottish First Division.
 He made one more appearance before being sent out on loan.

 On 4 November 2010 Bannigan joined Scottish Second Division side Ayr United on a one-month loan deal.
 He made his debut against Dumbarton on 13 November 2010.
 After only 5 games his loan was extended until the end of the season.
 Bannigan made 24 Appearances scoring 4 goals to help Ayr gain promotion to the Scottish First Division via the play-offs.

 Following his loan spell at Ayr United, Bannigan would be used intermittently in the Partick first team during the 2011–12 season.
 He scored his first Thistle goal against Hamilton Academical, in which the result was 2–2.
 In 2012–13, Bannigan scored his first goal of the season against Queens Park at Hampden Park in a 5–4 thriller in the second round of the Scottish Challenge Cup.
 A a week later, on 25 August 2012, Bannigan set up a goal for Kris Doolan before scoring himself in a 3–0 win over Dumbarton.
 In a match against Falkirk on 27 October 2012, Bannigan suffered a leg injury in the first half and was substituted.
 Forty-eight-hour later, Bannigan revealed he passed his driving test.
 Though it was serious at first, Bannigan managed to escape the injury, which he describe it as "relieved".

 On 24 November 2012, Bannigan scored his second league goal of the season, in a 2–0 win over Livingston.
 In the next game on 15 December 2012, he scored again in a 3–2 win over Raith Rovers.
 He was substituted during the extra-time period of the 2013 Scottish Challenge Cup Final, which Thistle lost to Queen of the South.
 At the end of the 2012–13 season, Bannigan was named in the PFA Scotland Team of the Year, and won the club's young player of the year award.
 He signed a new two-year contract in June 2013.